Table of Contents

 Cranberry Benefits are many and Cranberries are an evergreen dwarf shrub or trailing vine in the Vaccinium subgenus Oxycoccus.
 Cranberry may refer to the natural species Vaccinium oxycoccos in the United Kingdom, but Vaccinium macrocarpo in North America.

-Cranberries are tiny, firm, spherical, red fruits with a bitter and sour flavour, according to many.
+Cranberries are tiny, firm, spherical, red fruits with a bitter and sour flavor.
 They grow on vines in freshwater bogs, primarily in northern and southern North America.
 They have a connection to blueberries and wintergreen.
-They were initially utilised by Native Americans for food, colour, and medicinal.
+They were initially utilized by Native Americans for food, colour, and medicinal.
 Sailors used to consume them to avoid scurvy at sea.

 Higher classification: Vaccinium

 A cup of raw cranberries includes the following nutrients:

 There are no fat grammes.

 A quarter-cup of dried fruit has the following nutrients:

 2 g of fibre, 22 g of sugar, and 0 g of protein